-- Data inconsistency and governance gaps: CMDB lacked structured relationships, leading to inefficiencies in service mapping.
+- Data inconsistency and governance gaps: the CMDB lacked structured relationships, leading to inefficiencies in service mapping and unclear ownership of data integrity.

-- Need for an automated and structured provisioning process: Service mapping and auto-discovery processes were inefficient.
+- Need for an automated, structured provisioning process: service mapping and auto-discovery processes were inefficient.

 Business Application Relationships